joshuaKnauber/telltale/README.md

 - Add an `@import` line to your global `~/.claude/CLAUDE.md` so confirmed preferences load into every session
 - Register `SessionEnd` and `PreCompact` hooks in `~/.claude/settings.json` so future sessions feed telltale on their own
 - Analyze your most recent Claude Code transcripts
-- Walk you through any candidates it surfaced
+- Open the UI so you can see what was picked up

-To walk pending findings any time after that:
+To open the UI any time after that:

 ```bash
 telltale review